seidmengistu/Sarcastic-detection-in-social-media/README.md

 ## Dataset

-The dataset is split into:
+The dataset is split into for CNN-Bilstm+attention:

 - Training: 80% (21,367 samples)
 - Validation: 10% (2,671 samples)
 - Test: 10% (2,671 samples)

+For the Bert_Bilstm 80% for Training and Validation and 20% for testing
+- Training:64% of the 80%
+- Validation:16% of the 80%
+- Testing:20%
+For classicals we used 3-fold cross validation.

 All splits maintain class distribution through stratification.